p3lim/addon-packager-proxy/README.md

 ## How to use

 Click the purple button below and follow the instructions on the screen.
+When it's done deploying, visit [the wiki](https://github.com/p3lim/addon-packager-proxy/wiki/Setup) to finish the setup.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)